 Pyroclastic Flow Dynamics and Hazards

-Pyroclastic flows are fast, deadly currents of hot gas and volcanic fragments during explosive eruptions, reaching speeds up to 700 km/h and temperatures between 200-700°C.
+Pyroclastic flows are rapid, deadly currents of hot gas, ash, and volcanic rock fragments produced during explosive volcanic eruptions.

 Summary